Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, they go on to endorse her.

-They really dump on dingy Harry here in the Las Vegas Review Journal.
+They really dump on Dingy Harry here in the Las Vegas Review Journal.

-By the way, Fox News has this story, and it's a centerpiece of the President Obama's health care remake, a lifeline available right now to vulnerable people whose medical problems have made them uninsurable.
+By the way, Fox News has this story, and it's a centerpiece of President Obama's health care remake, a lifeline available right now to vulnerable people whose medical problems have made them uninsurable.

 But the pre-existing condition insurance plan started this summer is not living up to expectations.